rtokun/ci_cd_lecture_2/main.md

 #### Generate base64 string from release.keystore file

 1. Open terminal in the folder where the keystore located at.
-2. Run `base64 -w 0 release.keystore | xclip -selection clipboard`(It will also copy the created string to your clipboard).
+2. Run `base64 <your keystore file name>`.
+3. Copy created string from terminal.

 #### Add keystore string to Github secrets (same as we did for the passwords and alias)